brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *Yep.
 Like your LCP.
 Your FID.
 Your CLS.*

 Uh-**huh**.
-And what's the importance of these---Core Vitals?
+And what's the importance of these --- Core Vitals?

-&ndash; *Nothing unless you don't care how slow your pages are, and also your SEO for Google although, if this is just for your family, that part's probably not---*
+&ndash; *Nothing unless you don't care how slow your pages are, and also your SEO for Google although, if this is just for your family, that part's probably not ---*

 Okay, so Core Vitals are important, whatever they are.
 I get that.
 So, if Weebly, and Web.com, and the rest, if they're wrong, what would you suggest?